A 50th anniversary reissue of Arthur C. Clarke's timeless SF classic, featuring a striking new cover design

 The discovery of a black monolith on the moon leads to a manned expedition deep into the solar system, in the hope of establishing contact with an alien intelligence.
 Yet long before the crew can reach their destination, the voyage descends into disaster . . .

 Brilliant, compulsive and prophetic, Arthur C. Clarke's timeless novel tackles the enduring theme of mankind's place in the universe.

-'Arthur C. Clarke is awesomely informed about physics and astronomy, and blessed with one of the most astounding imaginations ever encountered in print' NEW YORK TIMES 'For many readers Arthur C. Clarke is the very personification of science fiction'THE ENCYCLOPEDIA OF SCIENCE FICTION 'Arthur C. Clarke is one of the truly prophetic figures of the space age . . .
-The colossus of science fiction' NEW YORKER
+'The king of science fiction . . .
+His influence continues to inform the genre' Guardian 'Arthur C. Clarke is awesomely informed about physics and astronomy, and blessed with one of the most astounding imaginations ever encountered in print' New York Times 'Arthur C. Clarke is one of the truly prophetic figures of the space age . . .
+The colossus of science fiction' New Yorker

 Arthur C. Clarke was born in Minehead in 1917.
 During the Second World War he served as an RAF radar instructor, rising to the rank of Flight-Lieutenant.
 After the war he won a BSc in physics and mathematics with first class honours from King's College, London.
 One of the most respected of all science-fiction writers, he also won the KALINGA PRIZE, the AVIATION SPACE-WRITERS PRIZE,and the WESTINGHOUSE SCIENCE WRITING PRIZE.
 He also shared an OSCAR nomination with Stanley Kubrick for the screenplay of 2001: A SPACE ODYSSEY, which was based on his story, 'The Sentinel'.
 He lived in Sri Lanka from 1956 until his death in 2008.